-Mina Abdollahi earned her first MS degree in inorganic chemistry in Isfahan, Iran and her second pharmaceutical sciences at Northeastern University in Boston.
-She worked as a pharmacy supervisor at CVS.
-After graduating, she joined IPI’s Antibody Production team.
-Fun fact: she enjoys woodworking with her husband.
+Mina Abdollahi earned her first master’s degree in inorganic chemistry in Isfahan, Iran and her second in pharmaceutical sciences at Northeastern University in Boston.
+Before joining IPI’s antibody production team, Mina worked as a pharmacy supervisor at CVS.
+In her free time, she enjoys woodworking with her husband.

-Prior to joining the IPI team, Krishna Anand earned her BS degree at Reed College, where she worked in the Shampay lab, designing protein constructs in the model organism Xenopus laevis.
+Prior to joining the IPI team, Krishna Anand earned her bachelor’s degree at Reed College in Portland, Oregon.
+There, she worked in the Shampay Lab, designing protein constructs in the model organism Xenopus laevis.
 Her protein is potentially involved in suppression of DNA damage at the chromosome ends.

-Filmawit Belay earned her BS at Bridgewater State University in Massachusetts.
+Filmawit Belay earned her bachelor’s degree at Bridgewater State University in Massachusetts.
 She completed an internship at Boston University in the chemistry REU program, followed by an intership at Biogen in pharmaceutical operations and technology.
-She cannot live without Injera, a type of Tigrigna flatbread.
+She cannot live without injera, a type of Tigrigna flatbread.

 Commercial Development Manager